Union for Reform Judaism: Organizational structure

 The URJ incorporates 809 congregations in the United States and 27 in Canada.
 The Union consists of four administrative districts, West, East, South and Central, which in turn are divided into a total of 35 regional communities, comprising groups of local congregations; 34 are in the United States and one represents all those affiliated with the Canadian Council for Reform Judaism.
-The URJ is led by a board of trustees, consisting 253 lay members.
+The URJ is led by a board of trustees, consisting of 253 lay members.
 This board is overseen by the 5,000-member General Assembly, which convenes biennially.
 It was first assembled in Cleveland on 14 July 1874, and the most recent biennial was held in Chicago on 11–15 December 2019.
 The board directs the Senior Leadership Team, headed by the URJ President.
 Spiritual guidance is provided by the Central Conference of American Rabbis, which has some 2,300 clergy members who convene annually.
 Most CCAR members have been trained at Hebrew Union College-Jewish Institute of Religion, the Reform movement's seminary.
 The CCAR has a publishing arm and oversees various committees, such as those focusing on Ritual, Responsa, and Prayerbooks.
 Synagogue prayers are conducted mainly by members of the CCAR and of the American Conference of Cantors.
 The political and legislative outreach of the URJ is performed by the Religious Action Center based in Washington D.C.
 The RAC advocates policy positions based upon religious values, and is associated with political progressivism, as part of the vision for Tikkun Olam.
 Tikkun Olam in Hebrew means “repairing the world.”
 The denomination is also supported by the Women of Reform Judaism (formerly, the National Federation of Temple Sisterhoods).

 The URJ has an estimated constituency of 850,000 in the United States, 760,000 Jews and further 90,000 non-converted gentile spouses.
 A greater number identifies with Reform Judaism without affiliating with a synagogue.
 The 2013 Pew survey assessed that 35% of Jews in the United States consider themselves Reform (the 2001 AJC poll cited 38%); based on these figures, Steven M. Cohen estimated there were 1,154,000 identifying non-member adults in addition to those registered, not including children.
 There are further 30,000 affiliated congregants in Canada.
 Citing those findings, the URJ claims to represent a total of 2.2 million individuals.